mhoye/moderntools/README.md

 *   [lsd](https://github.com/Peltoche/lsd) and [exa](https://the.exa.website/), new takes on the venerable ls.
 *   There's also [zoxide](https://github.com/ajeetdsouza/zoxide): an interesting update to, of all things, cd!
 *   [ag](https://github.com/ggreer/the_silver_searcher): the Silver Searcher, a better ack (which was in turn born "a better grep").
+*   [just](https://github.com/casey/just): Just, a modernization of the venerable Make.

 ## Quality-Of-Life command line improvements.